-How does conveyancing in Aston Clinton differ for newly converted properties?
+How does conveyancing in Aston Clinton differ for new build properties?

-Most buyers of new build residence in Aston Clinton approach us having been asked by the housebuilder to sign contracts and commit to the purchase even before the property is built.
-This is because builders in Aston Clinton typically purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Aston Clinton approach us having been asked by the seller to sign contracts and commit to the purchase even before the premises is finished.
+This is because builders in Aston Clinton tend to buy the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Aston Clinton or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Aston Clinton or who has acted in the same development.

 My company is planning to lease a unit on a shopping parade.
 Can you recommend solicitors offering competitive costs for non-domestic conveyancing in Aston Clinton for below £2000?